hlindwin/moviesearch/README.md

     scrapy - a web scraping and spider tool portia - the graphic user interface of scrapy

+    cloud9 - where I did most of the coding and development

     heroku - where I deployed the app

         Heroku hosts this code and turns it into a website